Opedepodepes-Olugbemi/Flickkegigs/README.md

-# Skillsnag
+# Flickkegigs
-A job searching web app using crackeddevs job searching api, with a tinder-like swipe effect, letting users search jobs with ease
+A job matching app, with a swipe effect, letting users search and match jobs with ease